tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/SDK 下载/发布日志（Web）_intl_en.md

 **Improvements**

-- Supported checking via [TRTC.isScreenShareSupported](https://web.sdk.qcloud.com/trtc/webrtc/doc/zh-cn/TRTC.html#.isScreenShareSupported) whether screen sharing is supported.
+- Supported checking via [TRTC.isScreenShareSupported](https://web.sdk.qcloud.com/trtc/webrtc/doc/en/TRTC.html#.isScreenShareSupported) whether screen sharing is supported.
 Safari does not support screen sharing.
 - Optimized the parameter verification logic for the `subscribe` and `unsubscribe` APIs.
 - Added network quality logs.

-**Bugs fixed**
+**Bug fixing**

 - Fixed the “OverconstrainedError” error when access to media devices is not granted and an empty device ID is passed in the `TRTC.createStream` API.
 - Fixed the issue where no log is printed when upstream peer connection is lost.